Events

 Mesh Initialized

 Called when the the actual mesh component (RMC/PMC) is initialized and visible.
+Also called when the deformable mesh is changed.

 NOTE: You should check bIsMeshInitialized before binding/waiting for this event to trigger, because the mesh may already be initialized!